 Shumka Centre for Creative Entrepreneurship

-Kate Armstrong has over 15 years experience in the culture sector with a specific focus on intersections between art and technology.
+Kate Armstrong (she/her) has over 15 years experience in the culture sector with a specific focus on intersections between art and technology.

 Her interdisciplinary practice is conceptually driven and has included participatory work, objects, photography, video, events in urban space, generative text systems, and experimental narrative forms.